For a better experience, keep your browser up to date. Check here for latest versions.

 These questions can help guide thinking about data and are not exclusive to Indigenous issues.
 However, given the tragic histories and unbalanced power relationships between Indigenous Nations and settler states, we need to ask these questions when working with Indigenous data.

-This blog post speaks of (re)gaining data sovereignty to recognise that what we are attempting is both something old and something new.
-A return to the Old Ways isn’t feasible, but neither is accepting the current status quo.
-If Indigenous Peoples are to move forward with Indigenous resurgence, self-governance and Reconciliation they need to both gain new and innovative forms of data sovereignty while regaining the Old Ways.
-Otherwise we risk recreating colonialism with a different name.
+This blog post speaks of (re)gaining data sovereignty to recognise that what we are attempting is both something old and something new, we refuse to accept the status quo.
+If Indigenous Peoples are to move forward with Indigenous resurgence, self-governance and self-determination they need to both gain new and innovative forms of data sovereignty while retaining and regaining their Traditional Knowledge.
+However, if we aren’t careful we risk recreating colonialism with a different name.

 Subscribe below to follow this series and any other articles we publish to our blog.